 The leaflets are long and not very tapered, growing opposite to each other on the stem.
 The spore pores are dotted on the underside of the leaves.

 Very similar in appearance to the common polypody, the leaves of the southern species are broader and more palm-like than its generalised relative.
 It grows in old walls, cliffs and tree trunks, and is also less common in the east.

 Of the three polypodies in the UK, this is the rarest species.

 Soft shield fern P. setiferum

-Long, soft fronds; stalks covered in brown scales.
-Hedges and wooded slopes; mainly in west and south.
+The soft shield fern has long, soft, feathery fronds, and its stalks are covered in brown scales.
+It grows among hedges and wooded slopes; mainly in the west and south.